RDB

 It seems that the more angry you are, the more successful you are.
 What surprises me is the Republicans control the congress and the white house and still, Bill O'Reilly, Rush Limbaugh, Lou Dobbs etc. are angry at all times.
 They are angry if Bill Clinton is President.
 They are angry if George Bush is president.
 They are angry when Democrats win, they are angry even if republicans win.
 They are just angry and they want everyone else to be angry.
 Probably, there is a secret key to ratings success written somewhere in a secret book in a secret library that these guys have read.
 And that books says "Make thy audience mad at someone and thou shalt see success in thy Neilson ratings".

-• black hair and londe
+2010 black hair with red and londe

-• mrajatish
+mrajatish

 04-09 11:13 AM